A Complete Visual Guide to Google SERPs: What Keywords to Use And How to Get Featured

 Experts' feedback

-A tip for featured snippets
+Tip for featured snippets

-Infographic: how to get to featured snippets in SERP
+Infographic: How to get to featured snippets in SERP?

-SERP featured snippets: why do we need them?
+SERP Featured Snippets: Why do we need them?

-It turned out such a distribution by percentage ↓
+It turned out such distribution by percentage:

 If the searcher disagrees with the info Google provides, the special Feedback button is placed under the Answer box.